jess-miles/nyt-engagement/README.md

 ## Methods

 Engagement metrics included number of comments, shares, and likes/loves.
-Rather than focus on just one, I created a binary target representing "high engagement".
+Rather than focus on each of these separately, I created a single engagement metric.
-- Calculated the percentile for each separate metric
+- First, I calculated the percentile for each separate metric
-- Calculated the mean of percentiles across metrics
+- Then, I calculated the mean of percentiles across the three metrics to act as a single engagement metric
-- Used mean percentile of 75 as the cutoff: posts with mean percentile over 75th were considered "high engagement" and those under 75th were "average engagement".
+- For my binary classification problem, posts with mean percentile over 75th were considered "high engagement" and those under 75th were considered "low engagement".
-- I also engineered a multi-class target using the same criteria for "high", but splitting the rest into "average" (below 25th percentile) and "moderate" (25th to 50th percentile).
+- I also engineered a multi-class target using the same criteria for "high", but splitting the rest into "low" (below 25th percentile) and "moderate" (25th to 50th percentile).

 Below are the distributions for each engagement metric.
-Note: Histograms don't include outliers for visibility, but percentiles are calculated using all posts.
+Note: Histograms don't include outliers for visibility, but percentiles are calculated with outliers included.

 ### Comments Distribution (All Posts)
 <img src="./images/dist-comments.png" width=90%>